nathanonn/next-sololedger/notes/post_merge_instructions.md

 - Adjust environment variables based on your use case

 ### Security Considerations
-- **Only grant superadmin to trusted administrators** - they have unrestricted access
+- **Only grant superadmin to trusted administrators** - they have unrestricted access to all organizations
+- **Admin area is superadmin-only** - regular admins cannot access `/admin/organizations`
+- **Organization deletion is irreversible** - deleted orgs cascade to memberships and invitations
+- Audit logs are retained when organizations are deleted for compliance
 - Review and set appropriate limits in production
 - Consider disabling `ORG_CREATION_ENABLED` in production to control org creation
+- "Last admin" protection prevents organizations from becoming orphaned

 ---